 As any hiker will tell you, hiking is a great activity to escape from city life, stay fit, and explore your inner adventurer.
 If you’re a dog lover as well, then you might also think: “What better way to enjoy the great outdoors than with man’s best friend at your side?”
-It’s true, hiking with your dog can be a great way for both owner and pet to relax, be active, and strengthen your bond even further.
+It’s true, that hiking with your dog can be a great way for both owner and pet to relax, be active, and strengthen your bond even further.

-However, as any good dog owner knows, taking care of your furry friend involves a lot of responsibility - and hiking is no different.
-Knowing how to properly prepare for walking with your dogs is crucial to have a safe, worry-free, and enjoyable hiking experience while also being considerate towards other hikers and mother nature.
+However, as any good dog owner knows, taking care of your furry friend involves a lot of responsibility – and hiking is no different.
+Knowing how to properly prepare for walking with your dogs is crucial to having a safe, worry-free, and enjoyable hiking experience while also being considerate towards other hikers and mother nature.

 So, if you’re ready to embark on this grand adventure with your best four-legged friend, let’s get to it!

 What are Your Local Laws?